-(i) Great people built their character and life through (a) small decisions (b) small choices (c) small actions (d) all of these (ii) s, and finally to run."
-We) testing period call this process (d) tuning (iii) (a) He tried to change himself in sporadic impulsiv (b) He made conscious and steady efforts to change (c) He tried to change himself one day suddenly (d) He put in real effort into keep himself consisten e way himself (iv) tasks made people) marvel at him l) question his characte r (v) ing referred here is:) Intelligence (d) (a) and (b) (vi)) "struggles, fears, doubts and anxieties" which of the agrees to the general theme (a) Insecurities (b) Dexterity (continuous continuous cont words given below you o) Certainty can add in the given line that (d) Acceptance (c) too many cooks spoil the broth (ci) What makes us discouraged and disheartened accord o) look before you leap l) Rome was not built in • (ix) Choose a suitable title for the given passage. (a) Gandhi and his struggle in his early days (b) How to conquer self doubt Our selfworth What makes great me A closer look in self g (x)) trivial (d) omnipotent (xi)) Antonym of growth is (a) Advancement (b) Stagnancy (c)) Hiatus (d) Change 2.
+(i) Great people built their character and life through (a) small decisions (b) small choices ((c) small actions (d) all of these (ii) lk, and finally to run."
+We (c) testing period call this process (d) tuning (iii) (a) He tried to change himself in sporadic impulsi (b) He made conscious and steady efforts to change (c) He tried to change himself one day suddenly (d) He put in real effort into keep himself consister ve way e himself (iv) · · t tasks made people (b) marvel at him (d) question his character r (v) eing referred here is: (c) Intelligence (d) (a) and (b) (vi) "struggles, fears, doubts and anxieties" which of the agrees to the general theme (a) Insecurities (b) Dexterity (c) words given below you co can add in the given line that (d) Acceptance (c) too many cooks spoil the broth (ii) What makes us discouraged and disheartened accordal Our daily struggles (b) look before you leap (d) Rome was not built in ding to the narrator? (b) Our insecurities - (ix) (x) Choose a suitable title for the given passage. (a) Gandhi and his struggle in his early days (d) Our selfworth(b) What makes great me(d) A closer look in self g (a) magnificent (b) valuable ((c) trivial (d) omnipotent (xi) Antonym of growth is (a) Advancement (b) Stagnancy (c) Hiatus (d) Change 2.
 (1) Read the passage given below.
-Whether work should be placed among the causes of happiness or among the causes of unhappiness may perhaps be regarded as a doubtful question.
-There is certainly much work which is exceedingly irksome, and an excess of work is always very painful.
-However, work is not, to most people, more painful than idleness.
-There are, in work, all grades; from more relief of tedium up to the profoundest delights, according to the nature of the work and the abilities of the worker.
+Whether work should be placed among the causes of perhaps be regarded as a doubtful question.
+There and an excess of work is always very painful.
+How idleness.
+There are, in work, all grades; from more reader. is certainly much work w ever, work is not, to mos rhich is exceedingly irksome, st people, more painful than to the nature of the work and the abilities of the worker.
 Most of the work that most people have to do is not interesting in itself, but even that work has certain great advantages.
 To begin with, it fills a good many hours of the day without the need of deciding what one shall do.
 Most people, when they are left free to fill their own time according to their own choice, are at a loss to think of anything sufficiently pleasant to be worth doing.
 And whatever they decide on, they are troubled by the feeling that something else would have been more pleasant here.
 To be able to fill leisure intelligently is the last product of civilization and at present very few people have reached this level.
 Moreover the exercise of choice is tiresome in itself.
 Except to people with unusual initiative, it is positively agreeable to be told what to do at each hour of the day, provided the orders are not too unpleasant.